Uralstech/ezrSquared/docs/index.md

 > ezr² is still in development, and with [ezr² ***REwrite***](https://github.com/Uralstech/ezrSquared/tree/ezrSquared-re) on the horizon,
 > there will be some breaking changes in syntax in upcoming versions.

-To install ezr² on your PC, follow the steps for your Operating System:
+To install ezr², follow the steps for your Operating System:

 # [Windows](#tab/windows)